 We receive calls on a regular basis from people seeking funding for their preservation projects.
 Missouri Preservation is not able to provide funding for preservation projects at this time but we do our best to point everyone in the right direction.
 Below is a list of organizations and funding opportunities that we have recommended in the past.

+In no particular order.
 This information is pulled from sources outside of Missouri Preservation.
 While we will do our best to keep things updated, information is subject to change.

 Historic Preservation Fund Grants